Found a Lost Pet during 4th of july?

 How to Best Help them get home

 Have you found a stray animal and aren’t sure what to do?
-With many shelters in the region only accepting sick or injured animals, here are a few tips on how you can best help a lost animal this July 4th Holiday.
+Here are a few tips on how you can best help a lost animal this July 4th Holiday.

-It’s been long thought that bringing healthy animals to shelters was the best way to help them, but we now realize that most of the time, they can be easily reunited with their family by staying near where they were found.
-That leaves the shelter with room to say yes to animals who truly need our help – those whose owners can no longer keep them or animals that are sick or injured.
+Most of the time, lost animals can be easily reunited with their family by staying near where they were found.
+That leaves the shelter with room to say yes to animals who urgently need our help – those who are sick or injured.